How is Castleman disease staged?

 Since Castleman disease (CD) is not a cancer, it doesn’t have a formal staging system.
 Instead, doctors use other important pieces of information to help decide on the best treatment and to give them an idea of how well a patient might do.

 The most important factor when deciding on treatment is whether the CD is localized/unicentric or multicentric.
 Localized/unicentric CD affects only a single lymph node (or lymph node group).
 The multicentric type affects 2 or more groups of lymph nodes in different parts of the body.
-It may also involve internal organs like the spleen or liver.
+It may also affect internal organs like the spleen or liver.
 Tests are done to see what lymph nodes and organs are affected to learn which type of CD a patient has.
-These tests often include some of the imaging tests mentioned earlier, such as a chest x-ray and either a CT scan or MRI of the chest and abdomen.
+These tests often include some of the imaging tests mentioned in the section “How is Castleman disease diagnosed?” such as a chest x-ray and either a CT scan or MRI of the chest and abdomen.